New Grading Model Overview- Updated

 Be honest — in all things

 Integrity in academics is one of the ten faith-in-action standards for a reason.
-Your teacher can tell the difference.

 [Hand]